SDFIdk/vanda_hydrometry_event_consumer/README.md

 ### More output

-In order to display more details about the execution of the program or warnings in the console use the parameter "verbose".
+In order to display running statistics use the parameter "verbose".

 	start --verbose

+The statistics are displayed when events are received but with a minimum period define by "dk.dataforsyningen.vanda_hydrometry_event_consumer.reportPeriodSec" in application.properties.
+If the time between events is greater the statistic reporting period can be longer.

 ### Save to DB